gherardovarando/gclm_experiments/README.md

 First run the script `proteins.R` to generate the results.

 The estimated graphs can be obtained running `plot_proteins.R`.
+Graphs are saved both as pdf and as tikz format.